- The takeaway from this week’s episode is … problems become excuses when procrastinating.

 Once you see it written down on paper you become the observer of the problem and not the owner of it.

 You have a chance to look at it objectively and not take it personally.
-A problem is not something that happens to you, it’s something you learn from.
+A problem is not something that happens to you, it’s something you learn from as a result of your ability to solve it.

 How does that problem you wrote down make you feel?
 Do you feel differently about that problem than you did a year ago?
 If it’s the same problem and you feel the same way about it, what is it that you now realize about the problem?
 Is it really not solvable, or is it solvable if you take action in the right direction, or is it even your problem?
 A problem someone projected onto you, like something they don’t want to address themselves because they want someone else to fix all their problems.
 Only the ego could be enticed by this.